k-lar/dynomark/README.md

 - [x] Design CLI interface
 ```

-Query: `TASK FROM "examples/test.md" WHERE CONTAINS "CLI" OR CONTAINS "unit" AND NOT CHECKED`A
+Query: `TASK FROM "examples/test.md" WHERE CONTAINS "CLI" OR CONTAINS "unit" AND NOT CHECKED`

 Result: